mblackgeo/flask-cognito-lib/README.md

 def logout():
     # Logout of the Cognito User pool and delete the cookies that were set
     # on login.
+    # Revokes the refresh token to not be used again and removes the cookie.
     # No logic is required here as it simply redirects to Cognito.
     pass